 The goods which are in demand but are not available in the country are imported.

 To Overcome Natural Disasters:

-During drought, flood, earthquake and other natural calamities country import food grains and other essential commodities to prevent starvation.
+During drought, flood, earthquakes, and other natural calamities country imports food grains and other essential commodities to prevent starvation.

 To Improve Standard of Living: